0x6d69636b/windows_hardening/windows_10_hardening.md

 #### Device Guard

 **Warning**: An Enterprise license is required to use Device Guard.
-Besides Virtualization Based Security, no other virtualization solution like VMware Workstation can be used at the moment.

 **Update**: VMware Workstation Pro 15.5.5 can now run on Windows 10 hosts with Hyper-V enabled (Device Guard/Credential Guard).
 This requires Windows 10 version 2004 (20H1 build 19041.264) and above.